martinduke/draft-duke-taps-transport-discovery/draft-duke-taps-transport-discovery.md

 TAPS SHOULD validate entries in the registry using the provided authentication data.

+One potential instaniation would start daemon that monitored the status of the registry.
+Upon any change to the registry, the daemon might:

+* authenticate any new entry in accordance with security policy;

+* verify that the required function handles are present;

+* run tests to verify the installation's claimed properties;

+* inform the user of the new protocol, requesting permission to trust it; and

+* write the information into shared memory for the use of Preconnections.

 # Security Considerations {#security}

 User-space installation of protocols provides enormous opportunities for attackers to hijack a network stack.
 While this has always been possible with arbitrary protocol implementations, with TAPS applications completely unaware of the installation can be victims of such an attack.

 An implementation might advertise properties it does not actually provide to attract more traffic.
 For example, a "TLS" implementation might not encrypt anything at all.
+A TAPS implementation MAY run tests on newly installed protocols to verify it provides the advertised properties.

 Moreover, in principle an implementation could deliver application data anywhere it wanted with little visibility to the application, much less